コガタアカイエカ

 According to the Korea Centers for Disease Control and Prevention's infectious disease website, there were 23 cases of Japanese encephalitis in South Korea in 2021, 11 in 2022, and 17 in 2023, with around 20 cases occurring each year.

 Incheon City confirmed one case of Japanese encephalitis last year, but no cases have been reported so far this year.
-In most cases, the first cases of Japanese encephalitis are reported in August or September, and the spread continues until November.
+In most cases, the first cases of Japanese encephalitis are reported in August or September, and the number of cases continues to increase by November.

-When infected with the virus, mild symptoms such as fever and headache appear, but in rare cases, it progresses to encephalitis, causing high fever, seizures, confusion, convulsions, and paralysis, of which 20% of cases occur.
+When infected with the virus, mild symptoms such as fever and headache appear, but in rare cases, if it progresses to encephalitis, symptoms such as high fever, seizures, confusion, convulsions, and paralysis appear.

-Incheon Health and Environment Research Institute is conducting a mosquito density survey and real-time mosquito breeding monitoring system to monitor the breeding density of mosquitoes in the Incheon area, including those that transmit Japanese encephalitis.
+Incheon City's Health and Environment Research Institute is conducting a mosquito density survey to monitor the mosquito population density in the Incheon area, including mosquitoes that transmit Japanese encephalitis, and a real-time mosquito population monitoring program.

-The Incheon City Health and Environment Research Institute director Kwon Moon-joo said, "Every year, the number of mosquitoes in the area is increasing.
+Kwon Mun-joo, director of the Incheon City Health and Environment Research Institute, said, "Every year, the number of mosquitoes in the area increases.

-The ministry is continuously monitoring vector-borne infectious diseases such as Japanese encephalitis and malaria by investigating the occurrence of mosquitoes and the presence of pathogens.
-However, the most important thing to do to prevent mosquito-borne infectious diseases is to avoid being bitten by mosquitoes, and the prevention rule is to
+The ministry is also conducting surveillance of mosquito-borne diseases such as Japanese encephalitis and malaria, and is continuously monitoring vector-borne diseases such as Japanese encephalitis and malaria.
+However, the most important thing to do to prevent mosquito-borne diseases is to avoid being bitten by mosquitoes, and it is important to continue to follow the prevention rules.

 2024/07/26 20:57 KST